Relative risk to policy in a liquidity-challenged environment

 During a bear market correction, big market moves and big reactions to them impact long-term performance relative to policy in an outsized way.
 In the presence of a fear-or-greed response, actions tend to land on the detrimental side of the fence.
 We have decades of research highlighting that the week after a big sell-off is a horrible time to decide that you were really a 20/80 investor, not a 60/40 investor¹.
 That’s why we often say, “Rebalance to policy.
 That’s what it was there for.”

 Rebalancing is a case where inaction creates risk to policy in volatile times.
 One of the most critical rebalancing points of the past decade is ahead of us.
 Liquidity concerns are nearing levels last seen during the Global Financial Crisis (GFC) of 2008-09, so rebalancing is not at the top of most discussion agendas.
-We are less than a week away from the month-end close, and as of Wednesday, March 26th, the Barclays Long Government Index has outperformed S&P 500 by 15.9% month-to-date.² With such a divergence, rebalancing is not just an opportunity.
+We are less than a week away from the month-end close, and as of Wednesday, March 26th, the Bloomberg Long Government Index has outperformed S&P 500 by 15.9% month-to-date.² With such a divergence, rebalancing is not just an opportunity.
 Instead, not rebalancing is a considerable risk.²

 A policy benchmark is a paper portfolio with the advantage of a free rebalance each month.
 If you wait for an equity market rebound to restore policy weights in your portfolio, you end up underperforming policy— even if equities eventually rebound fully from this current crisis.